 He has featured as a leader on numerous recordings with ensemble Florilegium, La Nuova Musica, and the Arcangelo Consort.
 His recording of J.S.
 Bach’s Concerto for two violins with Rachel Podger was recently named the best available recording by BBC Music Magazine.

 In 2016 Bojan was appointed Professor of Baroque Violin at the Royal College of Music, and is passionate about training the next generation of instrumentalists in historically-informed playing styles.
-He was recently appointed the leader of the Academy of Ancient Music.
+In April 2018 he was appointed the leader of the Academy of Ancient Music.

 Bojan plays a violin by Francesco Ruggieri from the 1680's, kindly loaned to him by the Jumpstart Junior Foundation.